What Is the Difference Between an Alligator and a Crocodile?

 Snout.
 The easiest way to tell an alligator apart from a crocodile is to look at their snouts.
 American Alligators have a U-shaped jaw with a broad snout.
 American crocodiles have a narrower snout with a V-shaped jaw.
 [2]

 Coloring.
 The reptiles’ coloring also sets them apart.
-The American Alligator adult is black with yellow or white crossbands on the back and tail.
-The American Crocodile adult is tan to dark brown with darker crossbands on the back, sides, and tail.
+The American Alligator adult is black.
+The American Crocodile Adult is brownish.
+[4]

 Bone Size.
-A new study has recently found that the humerus and femur bones of a crocodile’s limbs are slightly longer than the alligator’s.
+A new study has recently found that a crocodile’s limbs’ humerus and femur bones are slightly longer than the alligator’s.
+[5]

 Habitat Differences Between Alligators and Crocodiles

 Special glands.
-You can’t see this difference, but crocodiles have special salt-excreting glands on their tongues responsible for getting rid of excess salt.
+You can’t see this difference, but crocodiles have special salt-excreting glands on their tongues that are responsible for eliminating excess salt.
 This special gland allows the crocodile to live in both freshwater and saltwater.
 Alligators do not have this gland, so they prefer freshwater habitats.
+[6]

 Cold Tolerance.
 The alligator is more tolerant to colder temperatures than the crocodile.
-Because of this, you can find alligators further north, whereas crocodiles tend to choose consistently warmer climates.
-For example, in the US, you can find alligators as far north as North Carolina, whereas you will only find crocodiles at the southern tip of Florida.
-In fact, southern Florida is the only place where the two species coexist.
+[7] Because of this, you can find alligators further north, whereas crocodiles tend to choose consistently warmer climates.
+For example, in the U.S., you can find alligators as far north as North Carolina, whereas you will only find crocodiles at the southern tip of Florida.
+South Florida is the only place where the two species coexist.
+[8]

 Behavioral Differences Between Alligators and Crocodiles

 Nesting Behavior.
 The alligator and the crocodile also differ in their nesting behaviors.
 The crocodile will generally dig a hole and make a nest or create a mound, but she buries her eggs within the nest.
 She then leaves the nest unattended until the eggs are ready to hatch, at which time she will return and dig up the eggs.
-On the other hand, the alligator builds a nest mound, lays her eggs, and vehemently defends her nest for the whole of the incubation period.
+She remains with the hatchlings for a few days.
+[9] On the other hand, the alligator builds a nest mound, lays her eggs, and vehemently defends her nest for the whole of the incubation period.
+She remains with her hatchlings, protecting them for one to two years.
+[10]

 Territorial Behavior.
 The male American Crocodile systematically patrols his territory.
 The male American Alligator does not.
 [11]

 Mating Behavior.
 The mating rituals between the two species are also quite different.
-The male American Alligator will bellow to gain the attention of a female while the male American Crocodile remains silent but head slaps.
-Both the male and the female alligator participate in signaling behavior in contrast to the crocodile, which exhibits sex-specific behaviors.
+The male American Alligator will bellow to gain the attention of a female while the male American Crocodile remains silent, but head slaps.
+The male and the female alligators participate in signaling behavior in contrast to the crocodile, which exhibits sex-specific behaviors.
 The female crocodile is also more submissive than her female alligator counterpart.
+[12]

 Resources